Program Description & Guidelines

 - The majority of artists supported by the project must be based in Alameda, Contra Costa, Marin, San Francisco, San Mateo or Santa Clara counties.

-- Organizations may submit applications for either the Foundation’s NEW Program or RENEW Program (by invitation).
-Applications will not be accepted from a single organization for more than one grant program within the same grant cycle.
+- Applications will not be accepted from a single organization for more than one grant program within the same grant cycle.

 The Foundation does not fund: